Milvum/TechRadar/README.txt

 screenshot-2.png: Picture of the radar after selecting a quadrant.

 == Changelog ==
+V1.1.6
+- Fix bug where an edit updated the wrong item
 V1.1.5
 - Correct alignment of the labels
 V1.1.4